 20 “You shall not have intercourse with your neighbor’s wife, to be defiled with her [adultery].
 21 ‘You shall not give any of your offspring to offer them to Molech [child sacrifice], nor shall you profane the name of your God; I am the LORD.
 22 ‘You shall not lie with a male as one lies with a female [homosexual behavior]; it is an abomination.
 23 ‘Also you shall not have intercourse with any animal to be defiled with it, nor shall any woman stand before an animal to mate with it [bestiality]; it is a perversion.
 24 ‘Do not defile yourselves by any of these things; for by all these [activities] the nations which I am casting out before you have become defiled.
 25 ‘For the land has become defiled, therefore I have brought its punishment upon it, so the land has spewed out its inhabitants.”

 God says the nations in Canaan were coming under His judgment for engaging in these activities—which included homosexual activity, in v.
 22.

-8. “Well, Jesus never said a word about homosexual activity.
-If it was sinful or even important to God, He surely would have addressed it.”
+8. “Well, Jesus never said a word about same-gender sexual activity.
+If it was sinful or important to God, He surely would have addressed it.”

 Well, there are some problems with this conclusion.

 First, the Gospels don’t record any specific instruction of Jesus on a lot of things that we know to be wrong—bestiality, rape, and incest for example.
-Jesus may have mentioned those behaviors.
-(The Gospels don’t record for us everything He said).
+Jesus may have mentioned those activities.
+The Gospels don’t record for us everything He said.
 But we don’t take the lack of recorded instruction on these activities to mean they must be okay, for they are condemned elsewhere in the Bible.